sandytronics11/movie-description-for-torrent-chrome-extension/README.md

 Torrent With Filmweb Chrome Extension
 =============================

-Google Chrome Extension for PirateBay and IsoHunt site with following features:
+Google Chrome Extension for torrent sites with following features:

-- removes adds
-- adds additional column to search results with links to:  Google search, Google graphic, Filmweb search for the original torrent title
+1. Integrates with PirateBay and IsoHunt
-- adds additional column to search results with description and movie rating from FilmWeb (it performs some basic heuristic to extract movie title and perform ajax calls to get the data form filmweb)
+2. Adds additional column to search results with description and movie rating from FilmWeb (it performs some basic heuristic to extract movie title and perform ajax calls to get the data form filmweb)
-- integrates with PirateBay and IsoHunt
+3. Adds additional column to search results with links to:  Google search, Google graphic, Filmweb search for the original torrent title
+4. Removes adds

+To install:

+1. Download the code, e.g. `https://github.com/witoza/torrent-with-filmweb-chrome-extension/zipball/master`
+2. Navigate chrome to `chrome://extensions`
+3. Check the `Developer mode` toggle
+4. Click on `Load Unpacked Extension...`
+5. Select the folder containing the extension